-Spicy cinnamon date sugar healthy donuts that burst with the flavors of fall.
+Date sugar donuts that burst with the flavors of fall.
 And they are light and airy, vegan, dairy-free and perfect for dunking in coffee or eating plain.
 They are also free of gluten and refined sugar.
 Coat with chocolate too if you want to be more festive.

-Baked donuts are wonderful – so much lighter and airier than fried.
+Date sugar donuts are baked and wonderful – so much lighter and airier than fried.
 In fact, once I tried baked, I never wanted a fried one again.
 And to increase the health aspect of these, I sweetened them with date sugar.

 Hmm, you say, date sugar?
 What the heck is that?
 Glad you asked, pull of a chair!

 You probably are super familiar with recipes sweetened with dates.
 However, this recipe is a bit different: The sweetener here is date sugar.
 I’ll first give you a briefer on dates.
 Just skip on down to the date sugar explainer if you are already a date aficionado.